WireGuard/wintun/README.md

 ~                              ~
 ```

 Each packet segment should contain a layer 3 IPv4 or IPv6 packet.
 Up to 15728640 bytes may be read or written during each call to `ReadFile` or `WriteFile`.
+All calls to `ReadFile` must be called with the same virtual address, and all calls to `WriteFile` must be called with the same virtual address.
+These virtual addresses must reference pages that are readable and writable for the same length as passed to the first calls of `ReadFile` and `WriteFile`.

 It is advisable to use [overlapped I/O](https://docs.microsoft.com/en-us/windows/desktop/sync/synchronization-and-overlapped-input-and-output) for this.
 If using blocking I/O instead, it may be desirable to open separate handles for reading and writing.